Datiware: Location

-New route via sea has been started from Virar (chikhal dongari) 19°29'39.9"N 72°47'35.8"E.
+A new route via sea has been started from Virar (chikhal dongari), with the coordinates of 19°29'39.9"N 72°47'35.8"E.

 Fish and fishery

 The area also has numerous mudskippers and other species of fish.
 They are locally called nivthi and the species found here is Boleophthalmus dussumieri.

 Kolim fishery is a seasonal type of fishing followed in the coastal villages of thane district.
 Women and children use simple nets in the near shore areas to catch a tiny mysid shrimp, Mesopodosis orientalis, which is a rather uncommon crustacean.
 The kolim season in datiware is from March to May.